 - Technology and Policy, SM.
 Master’s program addresses societal challenges through research and education at the intersection of technology and policy.

 - Interdisciplinary Doctoral Program in Statistics.
 For students currently enrolled in a participating MIT doctoral program who wish to develop their understanding of 21st-century statistics and apply these concepts within their chosen field of study.
-Participating departments: Aeronautics and Astronautics, Brain and Cognitive Sciences, Economics, Mathematics, Mechanical Engineering, and Political Science.
+Participating departments and programs: Aeronautics and Astronautics, Brain and Cognitive Sciences, Economics, Mathematics, Mechanical Engineering, Physics, Political Science, and Social and Engineering Systems.

 Operations Research Center